ckswilliams/modOpenREM/docs/iis_on_windows.rst

 =============

 + A working OpenREM installation, that serves web pages using the built-in web server.
-    You can test this using the instructions, see :doc:`startservices`
+    You can test this using the instructions in :doc:`startservices`

 Steps to perform
 ================